Academic Catalog

 Enrollment Verification

-Each student who has an academic record on file at Cuyamaca College and who is not in arrears to the district with regards to fees, tuition, loans or other charges may request verification of enrollment (commonly used to verify enrollment for insurance purposes, scholarships, student worker eligibility, etc.) from the Admissions and Records Office.
+Each student who has an academic record on file at Cuyamaca College may request verification of enrollment (commonly used to verify enrollment for insurance purposes, scholarships, student worker eligibility, etc.) from the Admissions and Records Office.
 Verification of enrollment are processed within 5 working days, holidays and weekends are excluded.
 Exception: This charge will not be assessed for student loan deferments.
 Please note processing time does not include shipping.

 Cuyamaca has authorized the National Student Clearinghouse to act as its agent for verification of student enrollment status.
 Students can obtain an official Enrollment Verification Certificate at any time via the Clearinghouse website at: www.enrollmentverify.org for a $4.95 charge per certificate.